oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 # Getting Started with Oracle GraalVM

-Oracle GraalVM compiles your Java applications ahead of time into standalone binaries that start instantly, provide peak performance with no warmup, and use fewer resources.
+Oracle GraalVM compiles your Java application ahead of time into a native binary that starts instantly, provides peak performance with no warmup, and uses fewer resources.

-Here you will find information about installing Oracle GraalVM and running basic applications with it.
+Here you can find information about how to install Oracle GraalVM and run basic applications with it.

 If you are new to Oracle GraalVM, we recommend starting with the [GraalVM Overview](../../introduction.md), where you will find information about GraalVM's benefits, distributions available, supported platforms, features support, and licensing.